Logo primary

 Update on Insulated Cold Climate Red Wiggler Home Using Waste Heat

-Posted by Tim Engbrecht about 6 years ago
+Posted by Tim Engbrecht over 6 years ago

 As we approach the end of our second winter using the insulated red wiggler composting worm setup, I thought I’d take a moment to report on the success of the project, and make some additional recommendations to anyone considering something similar.